SoftwareSystemsLaboratory/PTMTorrent/example/README.md

 # Example Usage of Output Data from PTMTorrent

-> This folder contains a script to collect data from a repository from the
+> This directory contains a script to collect data from a repository from the
 > *PTMTorrent* dataset.

 ## Table of Contents